 - Nutritional malnourishment

-- Including host of cardio-vascular disorders
+- Including a host of cardiovascular disorders

 Users can face serious health issues, some of which depend upon how cocaine is ingested.
 People who snort cocaine may get a deviated septum.
 It can require surgical intervention and repair.
 It can even cause them to lose their sense of smell.
 They may also battle chronic nosebleeds, ongoing runny nose, difficulty swallowing, or chronic hoarseness.
 Cocaine abuse poses a greater threat to the user’s respiratory system, like damaged lungs.
 Injecting cocaine can result in blood infections or other transmissible diseases, such as hepatitis C or HIV.
 By cocaine abuse, other neurological problems can occur like intracerebral hemorrhage.
 Other issues include bleeding within the brain and bulges in the walls of cerebral blood vessels.
 Users can face movement disorders, including Parkinson’s disease, after many years of cocaine abuse.
 Overall, studies conclude that long-term.